Mobile SEO: Implementing AMP for Success

-Implementing AMP on your website can be as simples as installing a plugin on WordPress but in order to harness all the benefits, you need a bit more than that.
+Implementing AMP on your website can be as simple as installing a plugin on WordPress but in order to harness all the benefits, you need to go a little further.

 In order for any web page to reach as many people as possible, it has to have a high chance of being seen.
 One of the main reasons a web user might turn away from a website is because it is failing to load in good time, or is being unresponsive.